Tacilevu Village receives donated goods – thank you!

 We arrive and the kids start running towards us.
 It is slushy and wet.

-I realised the lady (she is a Mum at 20 and looks all of 14) hasn’t informed all the kids – or they are busy elsewhere, so it is just this corner of the village.
+I realized the lady (she is a Mum at 20 and looks 14) hasn’t informed all the kids – or they are busy elsewhere, so it is just this corner of the village.
 So not all 100 kids were there by a long shot.
-But the pastor came, and I spoke how they had to share it all with the other village kids – which they assured me they do anyway.
+But the pastor came, and we discussed the need to ensure that the donations are shared with the other village kids – which they assured me they do anyway.

 I was told I was “Queen” and given a special chair – must say I didn’t feel too right about that!
 But I am given a fabulous show and I just love the kids enthusiasm!